 The Shifting Role of Global Mobility

 The demands of the dual-income family and improved assimilation experiences call for a significant shift of the part of global mobility departments.
 We see these departments and the managers who lead them taking on additional roles as advisers or consultants for the employees in a much more extensive way than ever before.
 Employees and senior leadership are relying on global mobility professionals for advice and help regarding everything from payroll and P&L forecasting to cultural acclimation.
 More than fifty percent (50%) of companies are adjusting their global mobility policies to more flexible ones that better fit the dynamic needs of their employees and families

-Today we're seeing unprecedented change to the conventional methods of global relocation.
+As we can tell from these 3 global mobility trends, we're seeing an unprecedented change to the conventional methods of global relocation.
 One-size-fits-all policies—and the accompanying mindset that clings to these policies—are facing substantial threats that must be faced head-on.
 Families change, cultures respond, and business must adapt.
 We see these necessary adaptations as rich opportunities to heighten employee satisfaction and improve enterprise performance across the P&L and around the world.